pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 ### Dealing with NULLs

 First, we'll conduct some broad cleaning.
-Using the [janitor package](https://github.com/sfirke/janitor) I will clean up the variable names (in this case not necssarily because the CSV is pristinely formatted), and drop any rows or columns where all observations all null.
+Using the [janitor package](https://github.com/sfirke/janitor) I will clean up the variable names (in this case not necssary because the CSV is pristinely formatted), and drop any rows or columns where all observations all null.

 ``` r
 # tidying variable names and dropping any useless rows / columns